Zip Pay - Terms and Conditions

 If you do not remedy the default within the time allowed then all amounts you owe us (including amounts which have been accrued but not yet debited to your Account) will be immediately due and payable.
 We may exercise our rights under this Contract at law.

-Enforcement expenses may be payable if you default.
+Enforcement expenses may be payable if you default, and you have not remedied that default in the time allowed.
 You must pay to us all reasonable enforcement expenses incurred by us or our agents in exercising our rights because you default.
 Enforcement expenses when charged are debited to your Account, and when we do they will be added to and form part of the Unpaid Balance.

 Enforcement expenses may include reasonable solicitors’ legal costs and the reasonable expenses of our staff and our facilities reasonably incurred in relation to any enforcement.